openturns/openturns/python/doc/theory/reliability_sensitivity/ranking_src.rst

 then the SRC is not a valid importance measure anymore (see [daveiga2022]_ remark 4 page 33).
-In this case, the partial correlation coefficient (PCC) has been suggested, but this index is more a measure of the linear relationship between the input and the output.
+In this case, the partial correlation coefficient (PCC) has been suggested, but this index is rather a measure of the linear relationship between the input and the output.
 Other indices such as the Lindeman-Merenda-Gold (LMG) have been suggested in the dependent case (see [daveiga2022]_ page 33).